d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 # Softmax Regression
-:label:`chapter_softmax`
+:label:`sec_softmax`

-In :numref:`chapter_linear_regression` we introduced linear regression, and worked through building everything from scratch in :numref:`chapter_linear_scratch` and using Gluon in :numref:`chapter_linear_gluon` to automate the most repetitive work.
+In :numref:`sec_linear_regression` we introduced linear regression, and worked through building everything from scratch in :numref:`sec_linear_scratch` and using Gluon in :numref:`sec_linear_gluon` to automate the most repetitive work.

 Regression is the hammer we reach for when we want to answer *how much?* or *how many?* questions.
 If you want to predict the number of dollars (the *price*) at which a house will be sold, or the number of wins a baseball team might have, or the number of days that a patient will remain hospitalized before being discharged, then you're probably looking for a regression model.